-- A. Read and understand the Sailing Instructions for the race. - B. When leaving the dock or while under way to the starting area, Code Flag L should be displayed on the committee boat. - C. The best practices established by race management officials of leading clubs such as Annapolis Yacht Club include clear and timely communications over VHF radio.
-Under best practices, the RC announces its intentions on VHF radio.
-For example, the RC announces clearly when the starting sequence is about to commence, and if there is going to be a delay, the RC provides information such as the planned length of the delay and the reason for the delay.
-The HHSA Competition Committee strongly encourages the use of VHF radio communications to racers to remove any doubt about what the RC is doing. - D. If the race is to start on time, the L Flag should be lowered with multiple sounds one minute before the class flag (warning signal) for the first class is raised, with one sound. - E. If the start of the race is to be delayed, the AP Flag should be raised with two sounds instead of the class flag, one minute after the L Flag is lowered. - F. Refer to the Sailing Instructions for additional information on starting sequences for each race.
-Pictures of the most commonly used flags may be found on pages 3 and 4 of the Sailing Instructions.
+- A. Read and understand the HHSA Sailing Instructions for the race. - B. When leaving the dock or while under way to the starting area, Code Flag "L" should be displayed on the Committee Boat. - C. The best practices established by race management officials of leading clubs such as Annapolis Yacht Club include clear and timely communications over VHF radio.
+Under best practices, the Race Committee announces its intentions on VHF radio.
+For example, the Race Committee announces clearly when the starting sequence is about to commence, and if there is going to be a delay, the Race Committee provides information such as the planned length of the delay and the reason for the delay.
+The HHSA Competition Committee strongly encourages the use of VHF radio communications to racers to remove any doubt about what the Race Committee is doing.
+Any radio communication shall be on VHF Channel 68. - D. If the race is to start on time, the Code Flag "L" is lowered with multiple sounds and one (1) minute after that, the class flag (warning signal) for the first class is raised with one (1) sound. - E. If the start of the race is to be delayed, the Code Flag "L" is lowered with multiple sounds and one (1) minute after that, the AP Flag is raised with two (2) sounds (instead of the class flag). - F. Refer to the Sailing Instructions for additional information on starting sequences for each race.
+Pictures of the most commonly used flags can be found in the Sailing Instructions.